bigskysoftware/htmx/www/content/examples/modal-uikit.md

 This button uses a `GET` request to `/uikit-modal.html` when this button is clicked.
 The contents of this file will be added to the DOM underneath the `#modals-here` DIV.

-We're replacing the standard UIKit Javascript library with a little bit of Hyperscript, which triggers UIKit's smooth animations.
+Rather than using the standard UIKit Javascript library we are using a bit of Hyperscript, which triggers UIKit's smooth animations.
 It is delayed by 10ms so that UIKit's animations will run correctly.